philwild/infosecdocs/docs/README.md

 	![Settings -> data models -> Authentication](./Images/DataModelAccelerationSave.png)

 Splunk will start building the data model accelerations.
-You can track the status of the accelerations from within the `Health` dashboard of the InfoSec app.
+You can track the progress of the accelerations from within the `Health` dashboard of the InfoSec app.

 The InfoSec app should now be configured to work with your data sources.

 As a final step, view each of the InfoSec dashboards starting with `Security Posture` from the InfoSec app menu and confirm all dashboards are being populated with data.
 If you come across a dashboard that is not being populated, please see the [Troubleshooting](#troubleshooting) section to identify if this can be resolved.
+It may just be that you do not have the required data source within Splunk to feed the dashboard.

 ##Using the InfoSec app